kkholst/targeted/CONTRIBUTING.md

 ## Branches and branch prefixes

-We currently maintain a single active development branch `develop`.
+We currently maintain a single active development branch `dev`.

 ### Branch prefixes